phantomx999/Program-Design/HW/HW00/README.md

     % git config --global user.name "Your Name"
     % git config --global user.email your_email@umn.edu

 In order to use git, it has to know what to call you in its history.
 These commands set the configuration to know what identification to use.
 Note that your name appears between double quotes since it has spaces in it.
 Your email address doesn't, so it doesn't need to be in quotes.
-[Note: If you use git for other accounts than your UMN account, you can remove the global tag (_--global_) to set the name and email for only this repository.]
+[Note: If you use git for other accounts than your UMN account, you can remove the global tag (_--global_) to set the name and email for only this repository, but you must be within a git repo to do so.]

 #### [OPTIONAL]